MrHedmad/kerblam-paper/src/main.typ

 A possible candidate is the `LICENSE` file.
 It is essential for collaborating with the community in the open source paradigm, and thus commonly found in many software packages.
 The concession for code reuse is also essential in data analysis projects, both to allow reproducers to replay the initial work and for other researchers to build on top of previous knowledge.

-It is interesting, however, that the `LICENSE` file is specified in the *template* of a project, not in the project itself.
+The common presence of the `LICENSE` file in the _template_ of a project is interesting.
 This could be either due to apathy toward licensing issues leading to picking a "default license" without particular considerations, or a general feeling in individuals that one particular license is fit for their own projects in a transversal way.

 A potentially new housekeeping file that is however not yet commonly found is the `CITATION.cff` file.